santerilukka/fullstack_part7/country-hook/README.md

-# Routed Anecdotes
+# Country Hook

-Routed Anecdotes is a React application that uses React Router for navigation and displays a list of anecdotes.
+Country Hook is a React application that uses custom hooks to fetch and display information about countries.

 ## Features

-- Display a list of anecdotes
+- Search for a country by name
-- View details of each anecdote
-- Create new anecdotes
-- Navigation using React Router
+- Display country details including capital, population, and flag

 ## Technologies Used

 - React: For building the user interface
-- React Router: For navigation
+- Axios: For making HTTP requests
 - Vite: For development server and build tool
-- Prettier: For code formatting

 ## Getting Started